wlanslovenija/PiplMesh/docs/translation.rst

 Creation of translation files
 -----------------------------

-.. warning:: It is important to run folowing commands from site root directory!
+.. warning:: It is important to run folowing commands from repository root directory!

 Add your wanted language in ``settings.py`` under ``LANGUAGES``, make sure that in your Django applications you want translated there is a directory called ``locale``, if not you should make one.